2018 FIU Panthers football team

 The 2018 FIU Panthers football team represented Florida International University in the 2018 NCAA Division I FBS football season.
 The Panthers played their home games at the Riccardo Silva Stadium in University Park, Florida as members of the East Division of Conference USA (C–USA).
 They were led by second-year head coach Butch Davis.
 They finished the season 9–4, 6–2 in C-USA play to finish in a tie for second place in the East Division.
 They were invited to the Bahamas Bowl where they defeated Toledo.

 Spring Game

 The 2018 Spring Game took place in University Park, on April 6, at 7 p.m.

-Previous season

-The Panthers finished the 2017 season 8–5, 5–3 in C-USA play to finish in second place in the East Division.
-They received an invitation to the Gasparilla Bowl where they lost to Temple.

 Offseason

 Following the conclusion of the 2017 season, several Panthers were invited to participate in the Tropical Bowl, a postseason all star game held on January 14, 2018.
 Invitations include: Brad Muhammad (DB), Pharoah Mckever (TE) and Anthony Wint (LB).

 Departures

 Notable departures from the 2017 squad included: